AtsushiSakai/PythonRobotics/docs/modules/5_path_planning/particleSwarmOptimization/particleSwarmOptimization_main.rst

 Particle Swarm Optimization Path Planning
 ------------------------------------------

-This is a 2D path planning implementation using Particle Swarm Optimization (PSO).
+This is a 2D path planning simulation using the Particle Swarm Optimization algorithm.

 PSO is a metaheuristic optimization algorithm inspired by the social behavior of bird flocking or fish schooling.
 In path planning, particles represent potential solutions that explore the search space to find collision-free paths from start to goal.